in June I flew to Maine to teach kayak building

 little frogs prefer Snap Dragon spray skirts

-one day we meet up with the Great Hudson River Paddle, a water
+One day we meet up with the Great Hudson River Paddle; a water fight with a local kayakers ensues.

-this is way neater than tough guys on dramatic expeditions
+This is way neater than tough guys on dramatic expeditions.